cognitedata/deploy-functions-oidc/README.md

-# NOT UPDATED TO OIDC, YET!
+# The code in this repo is OIDC ready!!
+# ...but this documentation/README-file is NOT YET UPDATED!
+Yes, stop reading and head to #forge-help if stuck!

-# Cognite function template
+## Cognite function template
 ![Deploy function](https://github.com/cognitedata/deploy-functions/workflows/Deploy%20function/badge.svg)

 This repository can be used as a template on how to use and deploy code/models to Cognite Functions within a CI/CD pipeline.
 It uses different GitHub workflows with the key component being the GitHub action [function-action](https://github.com/cognitedata/function-action).